-Each adjuster nut should be placed in holes #2 and #3 from the front for the Universal Harvester UII Pickup Reel, Hart Carter Pickup Reel.
-The Honey Bee Bat Reel should be placed in holes #1 and #2 from the front.
+Each adjuster nut should be placed in holes #2 and #3 for the Universal Harvester UII Pickup Reel, and for the Hart Carter Pickup Reel.
 If the reel arms need more adjusting, each reel arm can be adjusted separately by turning the reel adjuster screws.

-- 1. Remove pin holding cylinder lock in place.
+- Remove pin holding cylinder lock in place.
 Pivot cylinder lock downward so it can be rotated easily. - 2.
 Measure the amount the reel needs to be adjusted. - 3.
-Rotate cylinder lock clockwise if the arm needs to be lowered, and counter clockwise if it needs to be raised. - 4.
+Rotate cylinder lock counter clockwise if the arm needs to be lowered, and clockwise if it needs to be raised. - 4.
 When the reel is level, realign the cylinder lock and replace the pin.

-Hint: If the reel is lifted all the way up, leveled, then dropped down to half way, it will be easier to rotate the cylinder lock.
+If the reel is lifted all the way up, leveled, then dropped down to half way, it will be easier to rotate the cylinder lock.
 Adjust the reel by the amount previously measured.